ofiscal/tax.co/output/vat-report.md

 ## Individual spending and taxes

 Very few individuals in the youngest 20% of the population receive an income.
 In the next decile, though, there are many income earners.
 More than half of them spend less than 0.15% of their income on the VAT.
-For older people that fraction rises to about 0.3%.
+In other deciles that fraction rises to about 0.3%.

 VAT paid as a fraction of income varies widely across the races, from 0.13% to 0.51%.
 I can't say which races pay what, though, because the documentation codes them as 1-6, and in the data they range from 0 to 5.